usgs/wdfn-blog/content/snakemake-ml-experiments.md

   - data-science
 ---

-A paper we wrote was recently published [Link](link_to_paper)!
+A [paper we wrote](link_to_paper) was recently published!
 In the paper we had to run and evaluate many DL model runs.
 This post is all about how we automated these model runs and executed them in parallel using the workflow management software, [Snakemake](https://snakemake.github.io).

 # To multi-task or not to multi-task?
 Before getting to Snakemake, we wanted to share some background about what exactly we were trying to do.
 In our paper, we asked (and started to answer) a somewhat basic question: is it helpful to multi-task?
-More specifically, we wondered if a deep learning model would be more accurate when trained to predict just one variable, streamflow, or when trained to predict two related variables (streamflow and water temperature)?
+More specifically, we wondered if a deep learning model would be more accurate when trained to predict just one variable, streamflow, or when trained to predict two related variables, streamflow and water temperature?
 To answer this question, we designed a few experiments.
 Here we'll focus on just one of four experiments - the one that required the most model runs.
 We used Snakemake for the other three as well and found some interesting things from those too.